-This area of instruction details what drivers need to know in order to safely operate their vehicles.
+This area of instruction details what drivers need to know to safely operate their vehicles.
 That includes how to communicate while they’re on the road, how to manage both the speed and the space associated with CMVs, and how to safely drive under certain conditions, like nighttime and extreme weather.
-Those topics can be found below:
+Those topics include:

 - Visual Search

 - Distracted Driving

 The next area details what drivers need to know about some of the more advanced operations, like how to recognize and respond to hazardous situations.
 As well as actions they should perform in emergencies, and how to safely navigate railroad crossings.